 4. Keep your head looking slightly above parallel

 5. Don’t let your knees roll inside the foot

 The squat is one of the best exercises you can perform.
 Squatting will make you stronger, more explosive, more stable and much less likely to injure specific joints such as the knee and hip.
 If you don’t squat, then start!
-If you are already squatting, then squat often and always make sure form is over weight!!!
+If you are already squatting, then squat often and always make sure your form is over the weight!